 This report contains the financial information of the City of Madison's Tax Incremental District No. 41.
-The summary statements were prepared from data recorded in the following city funds and the city's long-term debt:
+The summary statements were prepared from data recorded in the following City of Madison funds and the City of Madison's long-term debt: